Chances are, either you or someone you know has fallen victim to a scam or two. Unfortunately, scams happen often, and anyone can become a victim.

-Look at the sender's email address- Instead of looking at the name of the sender, look at the email address that It's sent from.
-Usually, scammers can change the name to anything they want to (such as from Amazon) but if you look at the email that It's sent from if it's a scam it won't be from a website’s verified email address.
+Look at the sender's email address: Instead of looking at the sender's name, look at the email address that It's sent from.
+Usually, scammers can change the name to anything they want to (such as from Amazon), but if you look at the email that It's sent from, if it's a scam, it won't be from a website verified email address.

-Validate the email address- If you're not sure if the email address is a valid one, you can look up the email address on Google.
-If it is the company's email address it should pop up on your Google search results under somewhere on the company’s website.
+Validate the email address: If you're not sure if the email address is valid, you can look up the email address on Google.
+If it is the company's email address, it should pop up on your Google search results somewhere on its website.

 Scammers trick people through online websites by pretending to be legitimate online retailers, either through setting up a fake retail website or creating ads on a real retail website.
-The most popular way that scammers do this is by setting up a website that is very appealing to the eye and then they claim to sell luxury brands at a highly discounted rate.
+The most popular way that scammers do this is by setting up a very appealing website to the eye, claiming to sell luxury brands at a highly discounted rate.

 If you see a deal that looks too good to be true on a website or an ad, you might want to follow your instinct.